patmorin/arraylayout/README.md

 - python with matplotlib
 - pdflatex

-To fully recreate the data in the paper, you will need at least 15GB of free RAM.
+To fully replicate the experiments in the paper, you will need at least 15GB of free RAM.
 The experiments will scale down to use at most 2/3 of your available RAM otherwise.